zalando/zalenium/README.md

 Zalenium works conceptually in a simple way:

-1. A Selenium Hub is started, listening to port 4444.
+1. A Selenium Hub starts and listens on port 4444.
-2. One custom node for [docker-selenium](https://github.com/elgalu/docker-selenium), and when enabled, one for [Sauce Labs](https://saucelabs.com/) and/or one for [BrowserStack](https://www.browserstack.com/) and/or one for [TestingBot](https://testingbot.com) are started and get registered to the grid.
+2. One custom node for [docker-selenium](https://github.com/elgalu/docker-selenium) registers to the grid.
-3. When a test request arrives to the hub, the requested capabilities are verified against each one of the nodes.
+3. If a cloud testing integration is enabled, a cloud proxy node to support a cloud provider ([Sauce Labs](https://saucelabs.com/), [BrowserStack](https://www.browserstack.com/), [TestingBot](https://testingbot.com/)) will register to the grid.
-4. If the request can be executed on [docker-selenium](https://github.com/elgalu/docker-selenium), a docker container is created on the run, and the test request is sent back to the hub while the new node registers.
+4. A test request is received by the hub and the requested capabilities are verified against each one of the nodes.
-5. After the hub acknowledges the new node, it processes the test request with it.
+5. If [docker-selenium](https://github.com/elgalu/docker-selenium) can fulfill the requested capabilities, a docker container is created on the run, and the test request is sent back to the hub while the new node registers.
-6. The test is executed, and then container is disposed.
+5. The hub acknowledges the new node and routes the the test request with to it.
-7. If the test cannot be executed in [docker-selenium](https://github.com/elgalu/docker-selenium), it will processed by one of the enabled cloud testing platforms.
-It takes the HTTP request, adds the user and api key to it, and forwards it to the cloud platform.
+6. The test is executed and the container is disposed after test completion.

-Basically, the tool makes the grid expand or contract depending on the amount of requests received.
+7. If [docker-selenium](https://github.com/elgalu/docker-selenium) cannot fulfill the requested capabilities, it will processed by one of the enabled cloud testing platforms.

 ## About the project versioning
 * To make life easy for people who want to use Zalenium, we are now using as a version number the Selenium version